 - Need more than one level addressed

-What are the risks of artificial disc surgery?
+What are the risks of cervical disc replacement surgery?

-The risks of artificial disc surgery are comparable to those of most surgical procedures, and include surgical site infection.
+The risks of cervical disc replacement surgery are comparable to those of most surgical procedures, and include surgical site infection.
 As with fusion surgery such as ACDF, there is a slight chance that the implanted device will move out of place.
 But this is extremely rare.
-Since artificial disc replacement is a newer procedure than fusion, it isn’t yet clear how long the implanted discs will last.
+Since cervical disc replacement is a newer procedure than fusion, it isn’t yet clear how long the implanted discs will last.

-Recovery and rehabilitation from artificial disc replacement surgery are different for everyone.
+Recovery and rehabilitation from cervical disc replacement surgery are different for everyone.
 In general, here’s what you might expect: